northbright/Notes/php/install-latest-php-from-source-on-centos7.md

 * `source /etc/profile`

-## Create Directories and Set Owner
+## Create Directories and Set Owner if using Unix Socket(Optional)
+If Using Unix socket instead of TCP socket(by default) to communicate with Nginx, need to create dirs and config file.

 * Create `/var/run/php-fpm/` to store php-fpm related files. e.g. PID, sock, log...

       sudo mkdir -p /var/run/php-fpm